Significant revisions since the last chapter update are highlighted in the Canadian Immunization Guide (CIG) Table of Updates.

 Refer to Table 3 for vaccination recommendations of high risk individuals due to underlying conditions based on age.
 Refer to Booster doses and re-immunization for additional information and Immunization of Persons with Chronic Diseases in Part 3 for additional general information.

 Proof of meningococcal immunization may be required by certain countries.
-For example, Saudi Arabia requires proof of meningococcal immunization for pilgrims to the Hajj in Mecca (refer to Ministry of Hajj - Kingdom of Saudi Arabia).
+For example, Saudi Arabia requires proof of immunization with a quadrivalent vaccine for pilgrims to the Hajj in Mecca (refer to http://www.moh.gov.sa/en/Hajj/Pages/default.aspx).
 For travel to the Hajj, re-immunization at an interval of less than 5 years from the last dose may be required.
 Refer to Immunization of Travellers in Part 3 for additional general information.

-Research, industrial and clinical laboratory personnel who are potentially routinely exposed to N. meningitidis should be offered one dose of Men-C-ACYW-135 vaccine.
-Re-vaccination is generally recommended every 5 years.
+Research, industrial and clinical laboratory personnel who are potentially routinely exposed to N. meningitidis should be offered one dose of either Men-C-ACYW, 4CMenB or both vaccines.
+Re-vaccination is generally recommended every 5 years for Men-C-ACYW.
 Routine infection control precautions should be practiced at all times to minimize the risk of exposure in laboratory workers and post-exposure prophylaxis should be offered after recognized exposures.
 Refer to Booster doses and re-immunization for additional information.

 Health care workers (HCW)